 Jacob Adams joined Claremont Graduate University’s School of Educational Studies as professor in 2006.
-Adams was appointed executive vice president and provost of CGU in July 2011 and then interim president in January 2017.
+Adams was appointed executive vice president and provost of CGU in July 2011 and served as interim president from January 2017 until June 2018.

 Adams is the editor of Smart Money: Using Educational Resources to Accomplish Ambitious Learning Goals (Harvard Education Press, 2010) and the author of Taking Charge of Curriculum: Teacher Networks and Policy Implementation (Teachers College Press, 2000).
-He serves on the editorial board of Educational Researcher.
 Before joining the CGU faculty, Adams was a research associate professor in the University of Washington’s Daniel J. Evans School of Public Affairs and an associate professor of education and public policy at Peabody College, Vanderbilt University, where he also served as director of the graduate program in educational policy and chair of the Peabody College Faculty Council.

 Adams has served in numerous policy and advising roles.
 From early involvement as staff to the Committee on Ways & Means in the U.S. House of Representatives; field organizer for Common Cause; and campaign and administrative staff to Bill Honig, California’s former superintendent of public instruction, Adams became the first associate director of Policy Analysis for California Education (PACE), a research center at the University of California, Berkeley, and Stanford University.

 He chaired the boards of directors of the Kentucky Institute for Education Research and Abintra Montessori School (Nashville) and served on the national advisory boards for Standard & Poor’s School Evaluation Services and the National Governors Association’s Redesigning the American High School Initiative.
 Adams has been a consultant to the National Commission on Governing America’s Schools, the National Forum on Accountability, National Research Council, and National Education Association.